augustinh22/msc_markdown/source/05_Discussion.md

 This was a proof-of-concept implementation of a semantic data cube and was never intended to optimise or even evaluate the speed or efficiency of processes or workflows.
 However, the volume of data that will accumulate even over one more year of operation and the limitations on in-memory processing seem to be the largest hurdles in terms of future implementation of a similar system.
 Just to summarise, downloading data all the way up to ingestion of the generated information layers into an implementation of the \ac{ODC} takes the following tasks around so much time, given a bit of wiggle room:

   - download: 10 minutes
-  - prep for SIAM™: 1 minute
+  - prep for \acs{SIAM}™: 1 minute
-  - SIAM™ processing: 5 minutes
+  - \acs{SIAM}™ processing: 5 minutes
   - indexing: 10 seconds
   - ingestion: 1 minute

 \graffito{Conservatively estimated at 17 minutes per granule-sized scene.}

 This means that even with relatively slow downloads (e.g. often it only takes a few minutes), one granule can be processed and incorporated in around 17 minutes.
-Downloads can occur simultaneously, depending on a multitude of variables, and SIAM™ processing can easily be distributed among different cores.
+Downloads can occur simultaneously, depending on a multitude of variables, and \acs{SIAM}™ processing can easily be distributed among different cores.
 Just as an exercise of curiosity, an estimate of how long it would take to rebuild this implementation will be estimated.
 These values are based on the current existence of around 600 Sentinel-2 granules.
 There is also perhaps unreasonable assumptions of linear processing, that granule-based Sentinel-2 products are all the same size, and that no interruptions in Internet connectivity, Hub service, etc. occur.
 Based on these assumptions, it would take approximately so long for each step to rebuild the implementation in a linear way, including downloads, since everything has already been automated:

   - download: (600 granules * 10 minutes) = 6,000 minutes
-  - prep for SIAM™: (600 * 1 minute) = 600 minutes
+  - prep for \acs{SIAM}™: (600 * 1 minute) = 600 minutes
-  - SIAM™ processing: (600 * 5 minutes) = 3,000 minutes
+  - \acs{SIAM}™ processing: (600 * 5 minutes) = 3,000 minutes
   - indexing: (600 * 10 seconds) = 100 minutes
   - ingestion: (600 * 1 minute) = 600 minutes

 \graffito{3.16 days}

 This results in 10,300 minutes, or 7.153 days of processing, assuming nothing runs in parallel.
-However, SIAM™, for example, was distributed among 12 \acp{CPU} when creating this implementation, and downloads occurred using at least 2 Copernicus Open Access Hub accounts.
+However, \acs{SIAM}™, for example, was distributed among 12 \acp{CPU} when creating this implementation, and downloads occurred using at least 2 Copernicus Open Access Hub accounts.
 This results in the following fairly conservative estimation of 4,550 minutes (i.e. 75.83 hours, or 3.16 days).

 ## Jupyter notebooks